In pairs, decide which of the following rules you think would be good to have in your company

 As a class or large group, choose a chair and hold a meeting to decide a ten point list of rules and guidance for the use of email in your company

-What do email and internet words in italics in the original sentences mean?
+What do email and internet words in the original sentences above mean?

 Do you know any of the other short forms and abbreviations from the email, chat rooms, texts etc. below?